aystic/CharityManagementSystem/README.md

 # Technologies Used
 ### FrontEnd
--HTML<br>
+- HTML<br>
--CSS<br>
+- CSS<br>
--JS<br>
+- JS<br>
 <br>
 ### Backend
--I have used Local Storage to store the data for giving the functionality to the website and to manipulate it I have used JS.
+- I have used Local Storage to store the data for giving the functionality to the website and to manipulate it I have used JS.

 # Get In Touch
 [![](IMAGES/linkedin.png)][LinkedIn]